olusesimrg/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-this is a readme on the functions and condition statement
+This is a readme on the functions and condition statement